Demo

 Manually managing the SaaS apps can be time-consuming for IT teams and may not provide you with accurate data.
 To attain precise data on SaaS apps, you need to automate the discovery process with the help of SaaS management platforms.
 This will automatically allow you to discover SaaS apps and make it easy to track them.

-With Zluri, you can track and identify SaaS apps with 5 discovery methods.
-The discovery methods include SSO, finance and expense management, API integrations, desktop agents (optional), and browser extensions (optional).
+With Zluri, you can track and identify SaaS apps with 9 discovery methods.
+The discovery methods include MDMs, IDPs & SSO, direct integration with apps, finance & expense management systems, CASBs, HRMS, directories, desktop agents (optional), and browser extension (optional).
 Accordingly, you can analyze and evaluate the IT assets of the organizations.

-Zluri has the largest SaaS app library with over 2,25,000 apps and directly integrates with 750+ apps.
-As a result, you get an overview of the organization's SaaS applications, the cost associated with the apps, which department uses it, and all the contracts and renewal updates.
+Additionally, Zluri has the largest SaaS app library with over 2,25,000 apps and directly integrates with 750+ apps.
+You get an overview of the organization's SaaS applications, the cost associated with the apps, which department is using it, and all the contracts and renewal updates.
 This will help you optimize your SaaS spending and make effective IT asset management decisions.

 2. Security and compliance risks